-Poland: Abortion 'revolution' means end of old order
+[Feature] Poland: Abortion 'revolution' means end of old order

 The PiS coalition backed the move and presented it as a solution that should be "satisfactory to everyone".

-But it did not make the protests stop.
+But it did not stop the protests.

 "We continue ... to work on ideas for the best legal actions that need to be taken to clean up the mess left by this government", OSK's Lempart told this website.